 Vinyl flooring is a practical, durable, and stylish addition to any room in your house, Vinyl is made from different layers of synthetic materials including a protective sealed topcoat, making it extremely sturdy, with great water-resistant and scuff-proof qualities.
 There are two types of vinyl – sheet vinyl and luxury vinyl tiles.
 Both types are made similarly, they’re just laid differently.

 Laminate flooring is also made of multiple layers, including a thick wood-based core of high-density fibreboard, which helps to give the individual planks their impressive strength.
 Laminate can last as long as 30+ years!
-Our guide to ‘What is laminate flooring?’ can help you can find out more about how laminate is made and its different benefits.
+Our guide to the types of laminate flooring can help you can find out more about how laminate is made and its different benefits.

 Both styles of flooring are very easy to maintain, with just a simple dust, vacuum, and a damp mop (with as little water as possible in the case of laminate flooring).
 However, it is worth noting that vinyl flooring has stronger water-resistant properties thanks to its tough top layer – you can find out more about how to take care of vinyl flooring in our vinyl care guide.
 Vinyl can withstand more moisture-prone areas and maintenance than laminate can.
 If water penetrates laminate flooring’s clear protective top layer, it could damage the imprinted textured image beneath and ruin the aesthetic of your room.

 Laminate and vinyl are fitted in different ways.
-Laminate works in the click-and-lock system – separate boards with unique grooves slot together and click in place, locking the entire flooring piece together as one.
+Installing laminate works in the click-and-lock system – separate boards with unique grooves slot together and click in place, locking the entire flooring piece together as one.

 Vinyl tends to come in either flexible sheets or tiles.
 Rigid-click luxury vinyl tiles work similarly to laminate in that they click and lock together, while sheet vinyl comes in a large roll that you lay in large sheets.
-Both can be tricky to fit, so we’d always recommend you let our expert flooring fitters take care of it for you.
+Both can be tricky to fit, so we’d always recommend you let our expert flooring fitters take care of it for you, although you can find out how to install vinyl flooring with our guide.
 You can arrange a fitting to get it sorted quickly and efficiently.

 When it comes to the visual aesthetic of these two flooring types, they can look surprisingly similar, and both have the option of embossing for more realistic effects.
 They are both cheaper alternatives than real wood or tiles.
 Vinyl is great for recreating the visual effect of tiles, while laminate is best for mimicking real wood.